-The psychological effects of a car accident can follow you throughout your life.
+The emotional and mental issues after a car accident can follow you throughout your life.
 They can linger long after the physical injuries have healed and act as a detriment to your life and future.
 Unfortunately, many car accident victims and insurance companies downplay the severity of emotional and mental issues after a car accident.
 This can be detrimental to your life and to your future.
 Psychological effects after a car accident can reduce your quality of life and can have an impact on your ability to enjoy your hobbies, interact with loved ones, and even maintain employment.

 Following an auto accident, you may focus more on your physical injuries.
 If you suffered bodily injuries, you must undergo a medical examination and pursue the course of treatment necessary.
 If you then file a legal claim against the responsible party, you can show your medical records and bills to prove the damages you deserve for these injuries.
 Many car accident victims pay less attention to the effects of the accident on their emotional and mental health.

 There is not widespread attention paid to car accident victims who are emotionally or mentally injured due to either the trauma of the collision itself or the struggle they face in dealing with their physical injuries.
 An experienced auto accident attorney understands that these injuries can be just as devastating as physical ones.
 At Dolman Law Group Accident Injury Lawyers, PA, we believe you deserve to recover for all the injuries you sustained, including those that are mental or emotional.

 A car accident can result in mental and emotional stress and trauma that can negatively affect someone’s daily life.
 Although most people may show more concern for physical injuries, they should worry just as much about the emotional distress caused by the auto accident.
 Emotional distress refers to the disruption an accident victim experiences, though they may not have an official medical diagnosis for their feelings.